The height of piecewise-testable languages and the complexity of the logic of subwords: Deciding the two-variable logic of subwords

-\subparagraph{Complexity for $\FO^2(A^*,\subword)$.} The algorithm underlying the proof of Lemma~\ref{lem-fo2-reg} can be implemented using finite-state automata to handle the regular languages $L_\phi$ that are constructed for each subformula.
-However, steps like complementation or even computing the pre-images $\up_< L$ and $\down_< L$ are costly and may incur an exponential blowup, and this cannot be avoided by using nondeterministic or alternating automata instead of standard deterministic automata~\cite{KNS-tcs2016}.
-The consequence is that the only clear upper bound for the algorithm is a tower of exponentials whose height is given by the quantifier depth of the formula at hand, hence a nonelementary complexity.
-Regarding lower bounds, only $\PSPACE$-hardness has been established~\cite{KS-fosubw} and we conjecture that $\FO^2(A^*,\subword)$ can be decided with elementary complexity.
+The algorithm underlying the proof of \Cref{thm-fo2-rat}~\textit{(iii)} can be implemented using finite-state automata to handle and compute subword-recognizable relations via their normal forms.
+The steps described in Eqs.~(\ref{eq-elim-=-<}--\ref{eq-elim-perp->}) involve computing images of regular languages by (fixed) rational relations and may induce an exponential complexity blow-up.
+In particular the pre-images $\up_< L$ and $\down_< L$ can have exponential size if one uses deterministic or alternating automata, while if one uses nondeterministic (or unambiguous) automata, the dual pre-images $\neg(\up_<(\neg L))$ and $\neg(\down_<(\neg L))$ ---used in eliminating a universal quantifier--- can have doubly exponential size~\cite{KNS-tcs2016}.
+Therefore the best known upper bound for the decidability of $\FO^2(A^*,\subword,L_1,L_2,\ldots)$ is a tower of exponentials with height bounded by the nesting depth of the formula at hand, hence a nonelementary complexity.
+Regarding lower bounds, only $\PSPACE$-hardness has been established~\cite{KS-fosubw}. \\